lukecarr/go-monorepo/README.md

 # Go Monorepo

-> Go monorepo containing a common library, full-stack web application, REST API, and management CLI
+> Go monorepo containing shared libraries, a full-stack web application, a
+> REST API, and a management CLI.

 ## Commands